 Here the experiment with my students of Artificial Intelligence Arts class at IMA, NYU Shanghai:

 How did I came with the Idea?

 The idea of "Distributed Creativity" came from a fun exploration of BigGAN and some discussion on social networks.
-On a sunny autumn afternoon, I figured out how to interpolate bigGAN and obtain a smooth transformation from one generated image to another, all by a smooth walk in the latent space.
+On this autumn afternoon with bright sunshine and golden leaves falling, I figured out how to interpolate bigGAN and obtain a smooth transformation from one generated image to another, all by a smooth walk in the latent space.
 I got some video like this:

 Or from this vase to another!

 I posted it on my Wechat, got the most questions about how did I generate the images in between and what kind of parameters I am using to make/guide the smooth transformation while I didn't control it at all.
 All my input to the system is the starting and ending point, all the rest are decided by the algorithm.
-That's how the started to think, the creative process is distributed, I, as a creator, didn't do more (important) work than the AI.
+That's how I started to think that the creative process could be distributed.
+And I, as a creator, didn't do much more (important) work than the AI.

 Inspired by collaborative art, I want to push the boundary further.
 What if I make the few-enough decisions more distributed and introduce in more "decision-nodes", here is a ruleset based collaborative art project I created in my AI Arts class at NYU Shanghai: Distributed Creativity.